igraph/python-igraph/doc/source/analysis.rst

 Graph analysis
 ==============

 |igraph| enables analysis of graphs/networks from simple operations such as adding and removing nodes to complex theoretical constructs such as community detection.
-Read the `API documentation`_ for details on each function and class.
+Read the :doc:`api/index` for details on each function and class.

 The context for the following examples will be to import |igraph| (commonly as `ig`), have the :class:`Graph` class and to have one or more graphs available::